-While the tale of the Newfoundland accent has been greatly exaggerated at times, the province certainly does have some unique sayings that may be new to visitors!
+While the tale of the Newfoundland accent has been greatly exaggerated at times, the province certainly does have some unique sayings and words that may be new to visitors!

 It’s true some of us can speak fast, and depending on the area of the province you’re in, you may hear some interesting Newfoundland accents or sayings.
 For the most part our language and speech is fairly normal and understandable, but there are some sayings that nearly everybody in the province uses in everyday life!
 The phrase “Newfinese” came about for a reason!

-Here are 5 sayings you’ll definitely hear during your Newfoundland visit:
+Here are some sayings you may hear during your Newfoundland visit:

 1) Waddaya at?